diegocambiaso/video-player/README.md

 # Video Player
-How to ply videos with Python
+How to play videos with Python

 ## Video player using VLC module
 How to reproduce a video using a VLC module